semantic-flow/sflo/documentation/concept.mesh.md

 ### System vs User Boundaries
 - **System elements**: Generated and managed by the weave process, not intended for user modification
-- **User elements**: Directly modifiable by users ([[concept.mesh.resource.element.flow.snapshot.current]], README.md, CHANGELOG.md)
+- **User elements**: Directly modifiable by users ([[concept.mesh.resource.element.flow-snapshot.current]], README.md, CHANGELOG.md)
 - The weave process maintains system elements and generates missing required flows

 ### Versioning Requirements
 - flow versioning is managed through the [[Versioning|concept.versioning]] system
   - turning versioning on and off is controlled in the [[concept.mesh.resource.element.node-config-defaults]]
-  - Version history is realized in [[concept.mesh.resource.element.flow.snapshot.version]] with numbered version snapshots
+  - Version history is realized in [[concept.mesh.resource.element.flow-snapshot.version]] with numbered version snapshots
   - Version history metadata is kept in the node's [[concept.mesh.resource.element.flow.metadata]]

 ### Addressing Requirements